nick1udwig/crunch/README.md

 |mount %crunch
 ```

-## Export graphs using `|crunch` generator
+## Export graphs using `+crunch` generator

-Use the `|crunch` generator to export all group graph data from your ship (without post content) and output it to a CSV file at the specified path:
+Use the `+crunch` generator to export all group graph data from your ship (without post content) and output it to a CSV file at the specified path:
 ```
-|crunch /path/to/my-csv-file/csv *@da
+:hood &helm-pass +crunch!crunch /path/to/my-csv-file/csv *@da
 ```

-The `|crunch` generator accepts the following arguments:
+The `+crunch` generator accepts the following arguments:

 Argument  | Type          | Optional? | Description
 --------- | ------------- | --------- | -----------